zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Sample_entropy.md

 # Sample entropy

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:44:42.087327+00:00
+- **Last Updated:** 2024-12-04 12:33:31 UTC
 - **Original Article:** [Sample entropy](https://en.wikipedia.org/wiki/Sample_entropy)
 - **Language:** en
 - **Page ID:** 39507630

 ## Summary
 Sample entropy (SampEn; more appropriately K_2 entropy or Takens-Grassberger-Procaccia correlation entropy ) is a modification of approximate entropy (ApEn;  more appropriately "Procaccia-Cohen entropy"), used for assessing the complexity of physiological and other time-series signals, diagnosing e.g. diseased states.
 SampEn has two advantages over ApEn: data length independence and a relatively trouble-free implementation.
-Also, there is a small computational difference: In ApEn, the comparison
+Also, there is a small computational difference: In ApEn, the comparison between the template vector (see below) and the rest of the vectors also includes comparison with itself.
+This guarantees that probabilities

+          C

+            i

+            ′

+              m

+        (
+        r
+        )

+    {\displaystyle C_{i}'^{m}(r)}

+ are never zero.
+Consequently, it is always possible to take a logarithm of probabilities.
+Because template comparisons with itself lower ApEn values, the signals are interpreted to be more regular than they actually are.
+These self-matches are not included in SampEn.
+However, since SampEn makes direct use of the correlation integrals, it is not a real measure of information but an approximation.
+The foundations and differences with ApEn, as well as a step-by-step tutorial for its application is available at.
+SampEn is indeed identical to the "correlation entropy" K_2 of Grassberger & Procaccia , except that it is suggested in the latter that certain limits should be taken in order to achieve a result invariant under changes of variables.
+No such limits and no invariance properties are considered in SampEn.
+There is a multiscale version of SampEn as well, suggested by Costa and others.
+SampEn can be used in biomedical and biomechanical research, for example to evaluate postural control.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles with too many examples
 - Category:Articles with example Python (programming language) code